joakimk/testbot/README.markdown

-Speedup RSpec and Cucumber by running in parallel on multiple CPUs on multiple computers.

-A rails plugin to reduce test runtime by distributing test load.
-With very small modifications I'm sure it could be used for other frameworks or even other languages.
+This is a rails plugin for reducing test runtime by distributing test load.
+With some modifications it could be used for other frameworks or even other languages.

 Concept
 ====